Colorectal Cancer: Introduction

 What is cancer?

-Cancer is when cells in the body change and grow out of control.
+Cancer starts when cells in the body change (mutate) and grow out of control.
 To help you understand what happens when you have cancer, it's important to know how your body works normally.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and die when your body does not need them any longer.
+Normal cells grow when your body needs them, and die when your body doesn't need them any longer.

 Cancer is made up of abnormal cells that grow even though your body doesn't need them.
 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If cancer cells are in the body long enough, they can grow into (invade) nearby areas.
 They can even spread to other parts of the body (metastasis).